tomdu3/CI-project-1/README.md

 As someone who suffers of smiling depression:
 1. I want to factually correct and relevant information about smiling depression and its symptoms.
 2. I want the information I seek to be easily accessible and relevant.
-3. I want to easily be able to find info about the Institute for Wellbeing and make contact
+3. I want to easily be able to find info about the Institute for Wellbeing and make contact.

 #### Goals of a Person working/living with someone suffering of smiling depression
 As someone who is working/living with a depressed person: